 - They have four toes instead of five and one can identify footprints in Botswana’s Wildlife or during the course of a safari to track them.

-If you can witness their live kills during Botswana’s Safari, it will undeniably leave an enduring impression in your mind as to how vicious predators can be and also how they create strategies to hunt down prey.
+If you can witness their live kills during Botswana’s Safari, it will undeniably leave an enduring impression in your mind as to how vicious predators can be how they create strategies to hunt down prey.

 The Ferocious Brown Hyena